Evidence After a Texas Truck Wreck Is Important

 As you can see, the physical evidence above is simple but critical if we can get to it first.
 The moment evidence begins to have wear and tear or goes missing, it just makes the case a bit harder.
 Now, this is not to say that you have to have a lawyer, but finding all of the above in a trucking case is near impossible without an experienced trial lawyer that is ready to file suit right away.

 When we are able to get access to the trucking company's internal documents early in a trucking case, we are able to find the lies before they try to cover them up.
 For example, the Federal Motor Carrier Safety Regulations require trucking companies to maintain their driver's personnel file while employed.
 If the trucking company fires the driver after the wreck and the file is not preserved, then it makes it a bit more difficult.

 - Driver's logs - after a wreck, the starting point we always want to go after is the driver's logs.
 Every driver is required to maintain a log book.
-This log book must document the driver's stops and locations throughout his trip.
+This log book must document the driver's stops and locations throughout his/her trip.
 Where we find errors and lies is in the distance traveled and locations that do not match the route.
 On paper, it may seem fine, but when we get to investigating, it is not.

 - Driver qualification file - the driver qualification file is very important.
 It will tell us what the trucking company knew before hiring the driver.
-It will tell us what the truck driver told the trucking company on his application.
+It will tell us what the truck driver disclosed to the trucking company on his application.
 It will tell us what training and supervision notes the company has on the driver throughout employment.
 This file is required to be maintained during employment and for a certain period after employment.

 - Cell phone data - depending on if the cell phone is a personal phone or a company phone, we may be able to track this information later.
 However, as with all cell phone records, they are typically only preserved for a short period of time by the companies themselves.
 Trucking companies rarely ever ask the drivers for their cell phone data.
 In the end, we want the cell phone preserved along with the phone records.